n76/lacells-creator/README.md

 Other Considerations
 ====================
 The OpenCellId project limits downloads to one per day per API key.
 So this script will only run correctly the first time it is run per day.

+Script in repository eliminates all tower information for areas outside of the United States of America.
+You may want to edit that to suit other purposes.
+Comments in gen_lacells describe the changes needed.